Managing stormwater from state highways

 Learn how we manage stormwater runoff from paved surfaces like highways, rest areas, park-and-ride lots, ferry terminals and maintenance facilities in urban areas throughout the state.

-In spring 2019, the Washington State Department of Ecology issued us a Municipal Stormwater Permit (permit) that regulates stormwater runoff from our paved surfaces.
-The permit requires us to implement a Stormwater Management Program comprised of the program requirements listed in the permit.
+In spring 2019, the Washington State Department of Ecology issued us a Municipal Stormwater Permit (permit) to regulate stormwater runoff from our paved surfaces.
+The permit requires us to implement a Stormwater Management Program made up of the program requirements listed in the permit.

 Our Stormwater Management Program Plan (SWMPP) fulfills that obligation and describes how we will implement the 2019 permit’s requirements.
 The SWMPP is updated annually and submitted with the Stormwater Report.